strategineer/personal-website/content/bin/rpg/glogm.md

 Monsters (or hirelings) may try to run away or surrender if combat turns against them.
 Monsters have a Morale value listed from 2 (craven) to 12 (unbreakable).
 Check Morale when:
-1. The side (PCs or monsters) takes their �rst death.
+1. The side (PCs or monsters) takes their first death.
 2. When half the side has been incapacitated or killed.
 3. If some particularly frightening or spectacular effect occurs.
 Roll 2d6.
 If the result is over the creatures' Morale score, the